-Looking for tips for running downhill?
+Improve your trail running with these tips for running downhill.
 When most people look at a courses elevation they tend to focus on the total amount of gain (or vert), then train accordingly.
 Putting in a lot of uphill work on the treadmill and stairmill.
 What many fail to realize is that while the downhill sections present the best chance to make up time, the downhill is also the part of the race that tears your body up the most.
 Because of this it’s important to focus on your downhill running technique and form.

 Tips for Running Downhill